liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/06-updating-the-resources-importer-configuration-and-content/03-updating-web-content.markdown

     inside called `BASIC_WEB_CONTENT.json`.
 The structure name **must match** the folder names created in the previous steps.
-To ensure the syntax is correct for web content articles that used a structure and template before, we recommend that you recreate the structure and template in @product@.
+To ensure the syntax is correct for web content articles that used a structure and template before, we recommend that you recreate the structure and template in @sharepoint@.

 4. Add the JSON structure below to the `BASIC_WEB_CONTENT.json` file.
 This provides the required metadata to render standard web content articles